lsoica/coder-on-k3s-with-docker/README.md

 ```

 # Open points
- - Delete button only works when ctrl+click
  - User variables: e.g. docker registry auth
  - custom namespace per workspace with limited RBAC
  - CA cert: cant use the mount as the startup script kicks in first???
  - git clone: not working
- - JetBrain IDEs